rjabdulkadir/ipa/documentation/getting_started.md

 # Getting Started
-The operating software is developed using micropython on the ESP-32 microcontroller platform with SIMcom SIM800C GSM and a PN532 based NFC boards.
+The operating software is developed using Micropython on the ESP-32 microcontroller platform with SIMcom SIM800C GSM and a PN532 based NFC boards.
 The reference display is a 240x135 lCD module based on the ST7789 display driver chip.
 A generic 58mm thermal printer supporting a UART interface can be used for receipt printing.
 Development kits for all of these components are widely available.
 # Hardware Components
 The reference design is based on the following components.
 ## ESP32 Micropython development boards